morganoliviaevans/nccs-summer-2024/README.md

 NASA Center for Climate Simulation Internship, Summer 2024

 # Overview
 This repository documents my work and accomplishments during my internship at the NASA Center for Climate Simulation (NCCS) in the Summer of 2024.
-My work focused on two main areas: running GEOS OSU Micro-benchmarking across various supercomputing systems to evaluate MPI performance and scalability (objective-1), and conducting GEOS I/O Benchmarking on Discover Milan to compare the performance of DNB09 and DTSE01 file systems (objective-2).
-It includes benchmarking results, scripts, reports, and system build instructions.
+My work focused on two main areas: GEOS OSU Micro-benchmarking across various supercomputing systems to evaluate MPI performance and scalability (objective-1), and conducting GEOS I/O Benchmarking on Discover Milan to compare the performance of DNB09 and DTSE01 file systems (objective-2).
+Objective 1 was completed in full and a paper detailing this research is included in the repository.
+Objective 2, which focused on benchmarking GEOS I/O on Discover Milan, was initiated in the last two weeks of my internship and remains ongoing at NCCS.
+This repository includes benchmarking results, scripts, reports, and system build instructions.

 # *Note: Intel MPI / Azure Issue Update